binary-manu/arch-ansible/README.md

 # Arch-Ansible: an Ansible playbook to install Arch Linux

-![Screenshot of a system installed with arch-ansible][screenshot]
+![Screenshot of the Numix theme][numix]

 ![Screenshot of the DarkBlue theme][darkblue]

 Arch-Ansible is a playbook designed to install Arch Linux on a target machine.
-It was conceived to ease the preparation of virtual machines, but it could be used to install on bare metal, with some tweaks.
+It was conceived to ease the preparation of virtual machines, but it can also be used to install on bare metal.

 ## Ansible version